phreeone/phreeone/README.md

 - 👋 Hi, I’m @phreeone
-- 👀 I’m interested in ...vsphere, vSAN, VCF
+- 👀 I’m interested in vSphere, vSAN, VCF
 - 🌱 I’m currently learning VCP-DCV 22
 - 💞️ I’m looking to collaborate on ...studying for
 - 📫 How to reach me tcolwell@vmware.com